 Tulips are some of the most recognizable flowers in the world!
 In the 1600s they took the world by storm and caused the first major economic bubble in the Netherlands, known as Tulip Mania.
 While the initial hype over tulips caused prices to skyrocket.
 In the current day and age tulip bulbs are affordable to all home gardeners.
 The best way to celebrate the spring season is with a parade of tulips in your yard and garden!
-I am here to help you have a successful tulip garden.
-Experienced gardeners, as well as people who are new to gardening with tulips, will find plenty of helpful information about growing tulips by clicking on the guide below!
+Learn how to plant tulips, when to plant tulips, and about the different types of tulips in this guide to gardening with tulips.

 *note: Tulips grown in hardiness zones 8-10 will often require chilling prior to planting.

 This highlights the best features of each classification of tulip.
 While most tulips make great cut flowers some types like triumph tulips, parrot tulips, and double tulips work best.
-Also, some tulips perform a bit better than others in warmer climates, therefore gardeners in warm climates will want to use those varieties even if they are chilling the bulbs prior to planting.
-Since we all have a different reason for planting or eye for beauty these key features can help you select which tulips to plant this fall.
+Also, some tulips perform a bit better than others in warmer climates.
+Therefore, gardeners in warm climates will want to use those varieties even if they are chilling the bulbs prior to planting.
+Since we all have a different reason for planting tulips.
+Also, a different eye for what is beautiful these key features can help you select which tulips to plant this fall.

-All tulips in a botanical sense are considered perennial.
-However, some tulips behave like true perennials better than others.
-In addition to tulips of certain classifications behaving better than others as perennials, there are cultural things that can be done to encourage your tulips to return each year.
-Tulips listed as excellent have the best chance to return for several years if all planting conditions are met.
-Tulips that are listed as insignificant in terms of being reliably perennial have a tendency to put on their biggest display of blooms the first spring after planting, and will generally not do much or return the following years.
+All tulips in botanical terms are considered perennial.
+However, some tulips behave like true perennials naturally better than others.
+There are cultural things that can be done to encourage your tulips to return each year.
+Tulips listed as excellent on the chart above have the best chance to return for several years if all planting conditions are met.
+Tulips that are listed as insignificant in terms of being reliably perennial are not known to return for several seasons.
+These tulips have a tendency to put on their biggest display of blooms the first spring after planting, and will generally not return strongly the following years.